 History of the River Tay – one of the world’s best salmon rivers

-The River Tay is internationally renowned for its Atlantic salmon fishing, and one of the best salmon rivers in the UK.
+Firstly, the River Tay is internationally renowned for its Atlantic salmon fishing, and one of the best salmon rivers in the UK.
 It is without doubt, one of the world’s most iconic rivers.

 Moreover, anglers come from far and wide to fish for wild Scottish salmon on the River Tay.

 Interestingly, the River Tay is the longest river in Scotland, at 117 miles long.
 Its source and headwaters comes from the west coast of Scotland.
 The river empties Loch Tay at Kenmore, and then meanders eastwards to the Tay Estuary, and North Sea.

 Also, the Tay regularly produces very big salmon, including the current UK rod caught salmon record.
 This was caught by Miss Georgina Ballantine in 1922, and weighed 64lbs.

 The Atlantic salmon is such a powerful fish, and somehow a symbol of ancient Scotland.
 Every anglers dream, is to catch a salmon in Scotland.
 According to Visit Scotland, catching one, one of the top ten attractions in Scotland.

 The River Tay is Scotland’s longest and largest salmon river.
 The main River Tay tributary rivers are the River Tummel, Garry, Dochart, Lyon, Earn, Isla & Almond.
 These rivers are big enough and good enough to be stand alone salmon rivers in their own right.

 The salmon season starts each year on the 15th of January and closes on the 15th of October.
 You can extend fishing to 31st October by switching to the excellent tributaries like the River Earn, and the River Tummel.
 The former is one of the best Autumn rivers for Salmon in Scotland.